CTRL Presenter Support

 - Include the work or recognition of marginalized scholars.

-- Find ways for your presentation to highlight at least a few invisible identities (for example, identity factors such as sexual orientation, ability or disability, and citizenship are not ‘visible’ just from looking at people).
+- Find ways for your presentation to highlight at least a few invisible identities (for example, identity factors such as sexual orientation, disability, and citizenship are not ‘visible’ just from looking at people).
 Expand engagement with invisible identities in literature and in your research.

 - Take care when generalizing across yourself and your audience.
 For example, before using ‘we’ to describe those present at the session, keep in mind that any group has a range of identities and experiences of which you are not aware.
 Rather than saying “we have this experience as faculty,” you might say, “many faculty share this experience.”